Hey Kids (Start Here)

 This is miserable.

-He watches, absorbed, as Newton begins to field questions.
-He is so composed under intellectual pressure of this kind.
+He watches, absorbed, as Newton fields questions.
+The man is so composed under intellectual pressure.
 It is outrageously compelling and completely unfair.

-Given he’s already torturing himself, there’s no reason to hold back.
-And so he imagines Newton coming by after his formal address, still sporting that same blazer, and dropping into the chair across from Hermann’s desk.
+Given Hermann is already torturing himself, there’s no reason to hold back.
+He imagines Newton coming by after his formal address, still sporting that same blazer, and dropping into the chair across from Hermann’s desk.

-“No one could have done it better,” Hermann tells him.
-“You are a phenomenal speaker.”
+“No one could have done it better,” Hermann says.
+“You’re a phenomenal speaker.”

 “What’s gotten into you?”
-Newton lifts an eyebrow, gives him a small smile.
+Newton lifts an eyebrow and gives him a small smile.

 “I’m sure I don’t know,” Hermann replies.
 “Perhaps I’ve decided to stop employing misdirection as an interpersonal defense mechanism.”

-“Yes,” Hermann says, and kisses him aggressively.
-Newton’s free hand comes up to cup Hermann’s face, but otherwise he does not change position.
-He’s neither too enthusiastic nor disinterested, he takes everything with that gentle equanimity that Hermann has seen him display, on occasion, for others.
+Newton’s free hand comes up to cup Hermann’s face, but otherwise he doesn’t move.
+He’s neither too enthusiastic nor disinterested; he takes and gives with that gentle equanimity Hermann has seen him use with others.
 He shares something with the imagined protagonist of Hermann’s letter collection, but he is different now.

-“Not that exhausted,” Newton says, and though the smile is tired there is a heavy thread of mischief running through it.
+“Not that exhausted,” Newton says, and though the smile is tired, there’s a heavy thread of mischief running through it.

-“Come along then, Newton,” he says, rising, pulling the man up after him.
+“Come along then, Newton.”
+He rises, pulling the man up after him.

-They retire to Hermann’s quarters, and the door is barely shut before they are undressing one another, tossing clothes aside.
+They retire to Hermann’s quarters.
+The door is barely shut before they are undressing one another, tossing clothes aside.
 Newton is an exquisitely skilled lover, his hands gentle and strong and dexterous.
-He is overwhelmingly sensitive, and it takes Hermann only a small amount of time to learn the ways he likes to be touched, at which point he proceeds without mercy, reducing Newton to a quivering bundle of nerves, pushing his body to the point of total exhaustion.
+He is overwhelmingly sensitive, and it takes Hermann only a small amount of time to learn the ways he likes to be touched, at which point he proceeds without mercy, reducing Newton to a quivering bundle of nerves, pushing his body to the point of exhaustion.

 Comments